Malgas Pont or Ferry

 This is something out of a story book.
 Before roads made travel from Cape Town easy, Malagas was an inland port for steamboats transporting provisions to the Swellendam area.
 The Breede river is navigable for around 50km inland to Malgas.
 That is why this was once an important trading port that served the whole area.
 When Malgas fell into disuse as a port, the authorities decided there wasn’t sufficient traffic to justify the building of a bridge.
 But the pont at Malgas lived on – a service begun in 1860 and still operating today.

-Children will love riding on the ferry.
+Even though the replacement of the "old" ferry was met with a lot of emotional response, the new ferry is faster, bigger and still a very unique experience.
 This ferry forms part of the route for the inaugural Around the Pot 100 miler Gravel/MTB race held in July.